 You can breed a Goldendoodle with a Retriever; however, the process is complicated and not common practice.
 This breed of a Goldendoodle with a Retriever would create a Goldendoodle that would technically be 75% Golden Retriever and 25% Poodle.

-When a Goldendoodle is backcrossed, it is to the purebred Poodle and not the Golden Retriever.
-They call this backcrossing what a breeder does to create another generation variation of Goldendoodle.
+When a Goldendoodle is backcrossed, it is usually to the purebred Poodle and not the Golden Retriever.
+They call this backcrossing.
+It’s what a breeder does to create another generation variation of Goldendoodle.
 These dogs end up having more characteristics of one purebred parent, the Poodle.

 Using a reputable breeder who handles this type of back cross is necessary to gain the healthiest dog possible.
 Breeding a Goldendoodle with a Retriever is not commonplace, and many people wonder why it is even done, so finding qualified breeders may be limited.
 Most Goldendoodles are backcrossed with the purebred Poodle to gain more Poodle characteristics like hypoallergenic and low shedding.